-All wing parameters were measured directly from wings fabricated for the experimental test structure.
+The wing parameters for the 'Uncut' trial were chosen to imitate those proven to enable tethered take-off in Wood (2008).
+Since neither wing fabrication, mounting, nor the removal of wing area were precision processes, all wing parameters were measured directly from wings in situ on the experimental test structure.
 Inertia tensors for the wing were constructed using a baseline mass measurement coupled with a photogrammetric process to determine the spatial distribution of wing mass.
-Aerodynamic parameters for the wings were calculated using the photogrammetrically determined wing planform areas shown in Fig. 4.
-Since both inertial and aerodynamic properties are highly sensitive to wing mounting accuracy, the photogrammetric techniques were conducted in situ to avoid disturbing the device.
+Aerodynamic parameters for the wings were calculated using the photogrammetrically determined wing planform areas shown in Fig. 5.
 Fabrication variation has resulted in measurable asymmetry even in the Uncut case, apparent in theoretical and experimental results.
-See Table I for all calculated inertial and aerodynamic parameters.
+See Table 1 for all calculated inertial and aerodynamic parameters.

 In all trials, the Drag PARITy design is observed to execute stable wing trajectories qualitatively similar to those executed by biological insects.
-Wing stroke angles $\phi^L$ and $\phi^R$ oscillate over approximately $100^\circ$ with a rotation angles $\psi^L$ and $\psi^R$ oscillating between $\pm 60^\circ$ , approximately $90^\circ$ out of phase.
-These rotation angles correspond to an angle of attack $\alpha=90^\circ$ at stroke extents and $\alpha=30^\circ$ midstroke.
-Theoretical wing trajectories are plotted in Figs. 9a and 9c.
+Wing stroke angles $\phi^L$ and $\phi^R$ oscillate over approximately 100° with a rotation angles $\psi^L$ and $\psi^R$ oscillating between $\pm 60^\circ$ , approximately 90° out of phase.
+These rotation angles correspond to an angle of attack $\alpha = 90^\circ$ at stroke extents and $\alpha = 30^\circ$ midstroke.
+Significant yaw torques, illustrated in Fig. 7, result largely from aerodynamic lift, advancing previous work by demonstrating Drag PARITy operation on a lift-generating platform.
+Theoretical wing trajectories are plotted in Figs. 10a and 10c.